 Frank blasted the Defense Department for awarding more than $100 million in contracts to Michael Bianco Inc., which, it appears, was flagrantly employing illegal workers to sew military backpacks and other gear.
 Frank also quoted a Michael Bianco competitor who called him after the raid, saying, "Now I understand how they kept outbidding me."

+Not only are these memorable articles, they're tools for our side.
 I was able to make good use of the Cromer article the very next day, quoting its highlight paragraph in testimony I presented to the Judiciary Committee of Montana's House of Representatives in support of a bill that would crack down on contractors who hire illegal aliens for public (i.e. taxpayer-funded) projects.
 My closing paragraphs:

-I`d like to finish on a larger theme.
-There was an article in yesterday`s San Diego paper titled "Immigration: When doing the right thing hurts."
-It`s about a political liberal living in the very liberal town of Santa Monica who can no longer earn a living as a landscape designer because she`s stopped hiring illegal aliens, so she`s routinely underbid on contracts by competitors who don`t share her scruples.
 What scruples?
 Well, through some personal experiences and reflection, she realized that her former hiring of illegal aliens "hurt her community more than it helped her bottom line."
 She was thinking of the enormous public costs associated with illegal immigration.
-But her clients, many of them liberals who strongly support ideas like a "living wage," would rather save a buck than live up to their professed ideals, so she no longer gets their business.That`s what`s happened across the country, and it`s by no means a sin of just liberals.
-People go for the short-term, private pecuniary advantage of hiring illegal aliens, forgetting that the rule of law is what made this country the place it is.
-A California congressman has said, "The more we become a nation of illegal immigrants, the deeper we fall into anarchy."
-Right on.
-[For quote, see book cover here.]
+But her clients, many of them liberals who strongly support ideas like a "living wage," would rather save a buck than live up to their professed ideals, so she no longer gets their business.